MabLab-Dev/UE5_Plugin-CompassKit/README.md

 1. Copy the plugin into your project's `Plugins` folder
 2. Enable the plugin in Unreal Engine
 3. Restart the editor
-4. Open the example map or integrate the subsystem into your own project
+4. Play the example map `Lvl_CompassKitTest`

 ## Requirements

 - Unreal Engine 5.7

 > [!NOTE]
-> The initial release currently targets Unreal Engine 5.7 only.
+> This initial release targets Unreal Engine 5.7 only.
 Backward compatibility for earlier UE5 versions will be added in future updates.

 ## License